IBM/decentralized-energy-fabric-on-IBP20/README.md

   ...

   ```
-  Similarly, lets do the `CashTrade` transaction between resident and bank.
+  Similarly, let's do the `CashTrade` transaction between resident and bank.

   ```bash
   node cash-trade.js